University of Minnesota fraternities and sororities: Greek chapter oversight

-In March 2012, President Kaler announced the formation of a Greek Community Strategic Task Force (GCSTF) and issued a Charge to the GCSTF Steering Committee which emphasized the need to develop a "sustainable and robust relationship between the University and the Greek community."
+In March 2012, President Kaler announced the formation of a Greek Community Strategic Task Force (GCSTF) and issued a Charge to the GCSTF Steering Committee, which emphasized the need to develop a "sustainable and robust relationship between the University and the Greek community."

 Criticism

 Over the decades, Minnesota's Greek system, like others nationwide, has had its detractors.
 Most notably in the late 1960s, anti-establishment agitation resulted in decreased interest and participation.
 This negative environment abated with the end of the Vietnam War.
 While membership again surged beginning in the late 1970s, the campus population was swelling even faster.
 While hitting numeric highs, Greeks at Minnesota thus never achieved the pre-Vietnam era participation level as a percentage of the campus.
 For some, Greeks were "too exclusive."
 Commuting students may have had little occasion to socialize with them on the largely non-residential campus.
-Some students chafed at overt culture differences where Prep-era Greek men would wear blazers and ties to Monday meetings.
+Some students chafed at overt cultural differences where Prep-era Greek men would wear blazers and ties to Monday meetings.
 Occasional surveys of detractors would declare a perception that membership was akin to buying friends.
 For others, it was simply a monetary concern, with a reluctance to include fraternity or sorority dues into a tight college budget.
-The hugely popular movie, "Animal House" also branded for a generation the image of a lethargic, disruptive and academically inferior "frat boy" on the national consciousness.

 Response to criticism

 Fixing problems

-Greek organizations both nationally and locally sponsor many risk avoidance programs for the real benefits of student safety and well-being, as well as to avoid harmful bad publicity.
+Greek organizations, both nationally and locally, sponsor many risk avoidance programs for the real benefits of student safety and well-being, as well as to avoid harmful bad publicity.
 Hence, these organizations have learned to address criticism quickly: Chapters and national bodies have adopted extensive changes to reduce incidents of hazing and other harmful behaviors.
 The recent announcement by Sigma Alpha Epsilon to ban "pledging" nationwide is only the latest of such announcements, of revised prospective member programs now adopted by many fraternities.
 While not limited to fraternities and sororities, harmful activities like underage drinking and hazing are often headlined as local news stories, with fraternity chapters as the most visible examples.
-In this area too, active and alumni Greek leaders have responded to such negative publicity and the resulting criticism with programs that seek to reduce alcohol abuse and eliminate underage or binge drinking, with risk management training, by self-policing their own chapters, and with more stringent procedures to discipline offenders.
+In this area too, active and alumni fraternity and sorority leaders have responded to such negative publicity and the resulting criticism with programs that seek to reduce alcohol abuse and eliminate underage or binge drinking, with risk management training, by self-policing their chapters, and with more stringent procedures to discipline offenders.
 All sororities and some fraternity chapters have banned alcohol in their living facilities.
-National fraternities, through the NIC and sororities through their national and local governing boards require member training each year to combat hazing, underage drinking, sexual assault and other harmful behaviors.
+National fraternities, through the NIC and sororities through their national and local governing boards, require member training each year to combat hazing, underage drinking, sexual assault, and other harmful behaviors.
 Hence, individual chapters are not alone in addressing these problems.
-Inter-chapter governing boards at Minnesota (listed below by chapter groupings) provide event monitoring services and local risk management training, culminating in the introduction in 2012 of Arkeo, which served as an inter-Greek cooperative monitoring program to help chapters avoid risk.
+Inter-chapter governing boards at Minnesota (listed below by chapter groupings) provide event monitoring services and local risk management training, culminating in the introduction in 2012 of Arkeo, which served as an inter-organization cooperative monitoring program to help chapters avoid risk.